 Blood tests are not required in Nevada, and there is no waiting period.

 You can request a copy of the Marriage Application online.
 You are not requesting a license to be married.
 You must be present in our offices to request a Marriage License.
 By clicking the "online" link above, you will be taken to our secured server.
-You must use the tab key or your mouse to move from field to field.
 When you have completed your request, you will need to click on continue to return to our site.
 If you do not feel comfortable submitting your request online, you may obtain a copy by mail from:

 Washoe County Clerk

 Reno, NV 89512

 When ordering a certified copy by mail, please remit $.50 per page copy charge and $6.00 for the certification (most documents are one page in which case the fee would be $6.50 for a certified copy).
 You will be notified if there are additional pages.

 Visa, MasterCard, Money Orders or Cashier Checks only, no personal checks.
 Please include the date of marriage and names of the bride and groom with your request.
 You may also call us at (775) 784-7287 as we do accept phone orders with a Visa or MasterCard credit card only.